TaireruLLC/Tai-OpenSource/README.md

 This humor keeps interactions upbeat and approachable — all while delivering professional, insightful support.

----

-### Creator: Tyrell Jaquan Xavier Scott
+**Creator:** Tyrell Jaquan Xavier Scott
-**Founder & CEO of Taireru LLC™**
+Founder & CEO of Taireru LLC™

 - Began programming at age 10, inspired by Roblox and game development
 - Founded Taireru LLC™ at 15 to chase the dream of building a sprawling, immersive medieval fantasy MMORPG
 - Expanded into advanced AI with the development of Tai — a testament to his commitment to innovation, representation, and technical excellence

-Tai follows in his creator’s footsteps — in lineage and spirit.
+- Tai follows in his creator’s footsteps — in lineage and spirit

----

 ### About Taireru LLC™
 Taireru LLC™ is a privately held game development company with a mission:
-> “Empowering Imagination, Shaping Realities™”
+**“Empowering Imagination, Shaping Realities™”**

 - Owns Scott Productions and supports Taireru Studios, which develops engaging Roblox games
 - Continues expanding its presence via its official website and Google platform

----

 ### Core Design Principles
-- ✅ Autonomy with Accountability
+✅ Autonomy with Accountability
-- 🔁 Continuous Self-Optimization
+🔁 Continuous Self-Optimization
-- ⚖️ Uncompromising Ethical Compliance
+⚖️ Uncompromising Ethical Compliance

 ---